b-destoop/hidden_noise_message/README.md

 > _optional improvement_ : have the code show when no noise is made!

+## noise visibility tactic

+Create noise using a gaussian curve.
+For the values which coincide with the code image, this gaussian curve should have a smaller standard deviation.

 ## todo

 - [x] create a window with static noise